bhaegs/etch-a-sketch/README.md

 # etch-a-sketch
-Project from The Odin Project (https://www.theodinproject.com/courses/web-development-101/lessons/etch-a-sketch-project)
+<a href="https://www.theodinproject.com/courses/web-development-101/lessons/etch-a-sketch-project">Project</a> from The Odin Project